 The summary

-A Lincoln café needs £500 build + £100/month.
-A Lincoln multi-service business needs £500–£800 build + £250–£400/month.
+A Lincoln café needs £500 build + £250/month (Bronze care plan).
+A Lincoln multi-service business needs £750–£1,000 build + £250–£400/month.
 A Lincoln e-commerce store needs £1,000–£2,000 build + £500+/month.
-National agency quotes for the same work will be 2–4× higher.
+National agency quotes for the same work will be 2–4x higher.
 DIY tools work for test-stage businesses but cap out fast.

 Most importantly — ask for an itemised quote.
 Build, hosting, domain, edits, SEO.
 If a builder won't break those out, you can't compare them, and you can't tell what you're actually paying for.

 Build a Zebweb quote in 60 seconds — no email needed, transparent line items, no surprise renewals.
+Or see the full web design Lincoln page for our local offer, or web design Lincolnshire if you're outside the city.